 Driver / Owner

 Only one individual in the Verizon IndyCar Series handles both the responsibility of driving the racecar and owning his own team: Ed Carpenter.
-As one of the most experienced drivers in the field, 2018 will be Carpenter’s 16th season of Indy car competition.
-Even now as he competes in only the oval events, the 36-year-old has 14 top-ten finishes since starting his own team and has led at least one race in each of the last ten seasons.
+As one of the most experienced drivers in the field, 2018 was Carpenter’s 16th season of Indy car competition.
+Even now as he competes exclusively in the oval events, the 37-year-old has 19 top-ten finishes since starting his own team and has led at least one race in each of the last 11 seasons.
 He solidified his status as a hometown favorite when he scored back-to-back pole positions for the Indianapolis 500 in 2013 and 2014, then qualified on the front row again in 2017.
+In 2018, he became only the 10th driver in the 102-year history of the Indianapolis 500 to win three or more pole positions.
 The 2003 Butler University graduate resides in Indianapolis with wife Heather and their children Makenna, Ryder and Cruz.

 Birthdate: March 3, 1981